 The current version of DABBER comes with a Connectivity Manager for Wi-Fi Direct.
 However, such connectivity manager can be easily extended to integrate other type of wireless or cellular support.
-The description here provided is adjusted to the case of Wi-Fi Direct.
+The description provided in this sub-section is adjusted to the case of Wi-Fi Direct.